Access and identity options for Azure Kubernetes Service (AKS)

 Service accounts are one of the primary user types in Kubernetes.
 The Kubernetes API holds and manages service accounts.
 Service account credentials are stored as Kubernetes secrets, allowing them to be used by authorized pods to communicate with the API Server.
 Most API requests provide an authentication token for a service account or a normal user account.

 Normal user accounts allow more traditional access for human administrators or developers, not just services and processes.
 While Kubernetes doesn't provide an identity management solution to store regular user accounts and passwords, you can integrate external identity solutions into Kubernetes.
-For AKS clusters, this integrated identity solution is Azure AD.
+For AKS clusters, this integrated identity solution is Microsoft Entra ID.

 For more information on the identity options in Kubernetes, see Kubernetes authentication.